merely-useful/py-rse/keypoints/cmdline-git.md

 - `git diff` displays differences between commits.
 - `git checkout` recovers old versions of files.

+- `git branch` creates a new branch where new features can be developed while leaving the master branch untouched.

 - The `.gitignore` file tells Git what files to ignore.

 - A local Git repository can be connected to one or more remote repositories.